zkHumans/zkHumans/README.md

 ## Code Examples

-Refer to
+Refer to the
 [ExampleIdentityConsumer](libs/contracts/src/ExampleIdentityConsumer.ts)
-SmartContract for an example of zkHumans-compatible Identity within a zkApp.
+SmartContract for example usage of zkHumans Identity within a zkApp.
 It is offered as a minimal complexity abstraction for ease of implementation, but does not represent the full facilitations of the zkHumans Identity protocol.

 Require authentication of Identity Ownership before conducting other functions: